University of Mary Washington: Traditions

 In the spring semester, UMW hosts its Multicultural Fair, where it has performances, events, and global cuisines.
 Most notably, towards the end of the semester, UMW holds "Devil-Goat Day" where members of the Devils (students who graduate in an odd numbered year) and Goats (those who graduate in even numbered years) compete in carnival-style games on Ball Circle.
 The Spring Formal is an annual formal dance held in April, where students learn the location of the formal—unique each year—only once they are on the buses heading over.
 Mr. UMW is a unique talent show in which contestants perform to be named "Mr. UMW" by the end of the night.
 WMWC is the school's unlicensed student run campus radio station.

 Athletics

-UMW Athletics' 23 teams compete in the NCAA Division III Coast 2 Coast Conference.
+UMW Athletics' 23 teams compete in the NCAA Division III Coast to Coast Athletic Conference.
 Known as the UMW Eagles, 308 of these student-athletes have been named to All-American teams.
 The university's women's rugby team won the 2014 USA Rugby Division II National Championship.
 UMW's men's rugby team won the USA Rugby's D1AA Fall Championship in 2017.
 The UMW ultimate frisbee teams have both made names for themselves as national contenders.
-The men’s team, Mother of George, competed for the USAU Division III College National Championship in the spring of 2018 and fall of 2021, while the women’s team, Mary Massacre, qualified for the Championship in the spring seasons of 2011, 2012, 2013, 2019, and 2022.
+The men's team, Mother of George, competed for the USAU Division III College National Championship in the spring of 2018 and fall of 2021, while the women's team, Mary Massacre, qualified for the Championship in the spring seasons of 2011, 2012, 2013, 2019, and 2022.

-Clubs

-The University of Mary Washington has 150 clubs these include anything from sports to hobbies.
-Clubs are very prominent on campus and bring a sense of community to the students of the University of Mary Washington.
-Examples of clubs are Ultimate Frisbee and Soccer.
-In the year 2021, the Men's Ultimate Frisbee team made it to the collegiate nationals in Norco, California.
-There are also clubs that are based on Social Justice and community outreach in the Fredericksburg area.
-There are also cultural-based clubs such as the Latino Student Association.
-The University of Mary Washington is also home to clubs that do performances such as the Eagle Bagpipe Club.